usaid-cs/yesterday-i-learned/physics.md

 1. Pluto's satellite [Charon](https://en.wikipedia.org/wiki/Charon_%28moon%29) is massive enough to significantly affect pluto's center of orbit.
 1. A [5-gram black hole](https://www.youtube.com/watch?v=8nHBGFKLHZQ&list=UUsXVk37bltHxD1rDPwtNM8Q&index=38) will emit enough hawking radiation to kill everyone around you (450TJ, like a nuclear bomb).
 1. ["Optical bonding"](http://slideplayer.com/slide/3399128/), à la filling the air gap(s) with special glue, makes your screens reflect less.
+1. On most bikes, [the pedals never move backwards with respect to the ground](https://www.youtube.com/watch?v=72DCj3BztG4), except if the lowest gear is chosen, in which case it *might* be possible.